practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Therefore, I often look into the GitHub repository to see what functions are currently available and how to use them, like here for [lists](https://github.com/mozart/mozart2/blob/83c83da2f670fbd1d08d4145eca3d88f1687582c/lib/main/base/List.oz) for example.

-For Oz's (original) terminology I took "A Tutorial of Oz 2.0" from 1996 by Seif Haridi: https://www.researchgate.net/publication/2408237_Tutorial_of_Oz_2
+For Oz's **terminology** I took "A Tutorial of Oz 2.0" from 1996 by Seif Haridi: https://www.researchgate.net/publication/2408237_Tutorial_of_Oz_2

 ---